ellakoa/postcard-poem/content/posts/the-absent-moon.md

 ---
 title: Incognito
-description: You never know what you are going to find as quietly stroll along.
+description: You never know what you are going to find as you amble along.
 Well, imagine my surprise to find the moon not where it should be, up in the sky but trying to be incognito on the ground.
 I guess we all deserve a rest day.
 collection: Beyond the Pebbles
 aspect: landscape
 image: /img/the-absent-moon-tiny.jpg